 Hidden known file types extensions:

-In this risewindows article, we are going to talk about how you can show or conceal known file extensions in Windows 10/8/7 using a few simple steps.
+In this risewindows guide, we’ll discuss how to display or hide recognized file extensions in Windows 10/8/7 with a few straightforward steps.

 How to Show or Hide File Name Extensions in Windows 10 / 8 / 7?